rogerpadilla/prouter/README.md

 ```

-### guard middleware which conditionally avoid executing other handlers and prevent changing the path in the URL
+### guard middleware which conditionally avoid executing next handlers and prevent changing the path in the URL

 ```js
 // Using commonJs modules